codeflow01/The_Non-Invasive_Neck_Imaging_Tool_Project/README.md

 ```

 ### Create Server Storage Directories
-In the server directory, create the necessary directories by running the following command:
+In the server directory, create the necessary directories with the following command:
 ```bash
 mkdir server-fastapi-frames-storage server-fastapi-roiFrames-storage server-fastapi-results-storage server-fastapi-video-storage
 ```